 This course focuses on the development, implementation, and evaluation of nursing curricula.
 Emphasis is placed on designing nursing curricula based on evidence based education and practice, program outcomes, institutional philosophy and mission, societal and healthcare trends and needs, and community and clinical partnerships.
 The course explores educational principles, change theories and strategies, and philosophical and theoretical frameworks in curricula development.
 Methods for analyzing curricula and formulation of evaluation strategies and curricular revisions will also be investigated.
-This course is offered in a webenhanced format.
-This course requires a three-hour classroom lecture session.
+This course is offered in a web-enhanced format.
 Prerequisite: NUR 504: Strategies and Theories in Education, or permission from the course instructor.
-Session: Fall Year: All Years (GR)
+(GR)